I am the “who” when you call, “Who’s there?”

 Jack Skellington is the Pumpkin King who, bored by the routine of the usual preparations for Halloween, discovers by chance the existence of Christmas.
 Fascinated, he would like to engage his city to celebrate this mysterious celebration, trying to explain the meaning to the various monsters, witches and vampires under his reign.
 Meaning that is not very clear even to him – in one scene we see him writing on a blackboard an equation made of hollies and gift packs – and scares Sally, the rag doll secretly in love with him.
 To take something you don’t know, like pretending to be someone you’re not, it’s dangerous but fun: it’s pure escapism.

-The choice of stop-motion implementation was a challenge, the processing time is lengthened considerably, but the goal was clear.
-For Burton serves that type of animation, the only one who can keep the “physicality” that sought to create those characters so the edge and so paradoxically “human”.
+Despite back in the days the Gothic style hasn’t been considered compatible with the idea of a children movie (indeed Disney found less risky to distribute it with Touchstone), today Nightmare has become a timeless classic.
+The choice of stop-motion implementation was a challenge, the processing time has lengthened considerably, but the goal was clear.
+For Burton that type of animation was crucial, as the only one that can keep the “physicality” of those characters, in the border between fantasy and “human”.

 The expression of feelings is completely delegated to the music, composed by Danny Elfman, who gives voice to Jack.
 Each song is adapted to the characters and if helps to explain the complexity of each role.
 The musical portraits, also when they are deliberately caricaturist, constitute a rich and variegate mosaic.
 The line between good and bad is clear or non-existent, depending on your point of view, and even something unacceptable like “stealing Christmas” becomes forgivable and understandable, if it is a cute skeleton to do it.

 It’s a disturbing story about fears and desires, both familiar in the same way.
 The glade and the pumpkin-shaped tree that we want to enter, with This is Halloween in the background.